 EPID 8810 HUMAN MOLECULAR GENETICS (3)

 Prerequisites: EPID 6030, BIOS 6030, MCBP 6070 or TRMD 6010 or ENHS 7860, or background in molecular biology, molecular genetics or genetic epidemiology.
-This course will begin with a basic understanding of DNA and RNA and their relation to protein production.
-This information will then be put into the perspective of chromosome structure, function and evolution.
-Methods for molecular analysis of genetic information and for identification of disease loci will be covered.
+This course is designed to prepare doctoral students for the study of human health in the post-genome era.
+The goal of the course is to provide students the fundamental skills and knowledge on the most current technology and genomic information for the study of human molecular genetics.
+The course will begin by reviewing the structures and functions of DNA and RNA and their relation to protein production with the focus of how to manipulate and develop tools for the study of human genetics.
+The information will then be put into the perspective of chromosome structure, function and evolution to integrate it into a big picture of how each component relates to human genetics and how it impacts on human health.
+These will cover from the prediction of gene function, regulatory components and how their regulation form and integral part of human biology.
+In addition, students will be taught methods for molecular analysis of genetic information including the newly developed sequencing technologies.
+Students will be introduced to publicly available websites with genetic information and analytical tools used for genome and gene analysis.
+Both older and newer approaches for the identification of disease loci will be discussed.
 This will then be put into a population perspective, relating genetic instability to genetic variation and the influence of this genetic variation to disease risk.
-Cancer will be used as the dominant example of disease-related questions, but others will also be incorporated.
-Finally, our understanding of the human genome and gene function will be used to understand the latest technologies for studying human molecular genetics and for developing novel therapeutic strategies.
+Cancer will be used as an example of disease-related questions, but others will also be incorporated.
+Finally, the latest on stem cells and gene therapy will be discussed and their application and for developing novel therapeutic strategies.
 Doctoral Student Status Required.
 Offered spring semester.
 Faculty: A. Engel.
 See Course Learning Objectives.

 EPID 7990 INDEPENDENT STUDY (1-5)